King leads Remembrance Sunday service at Cenotaph

 Buckingham Palace said the Queen’s wreath closely resembled the one produced for the Queen Mother.

+They were joined in paying tribute by the living former UK prime ministers: Liz Truss, Boris Johnson, Theresa May, David Cameron, Gordon Brown, Sir Tony Blair and Sir John Major.

-Almost 10,000 veterans and 800 armed forces personnel from all three services were then due to take part in a march-past.
+Almost 10,000 veterans and 800 armed forces personnel from all three services were then due to take part in a march-past, and members of the public applauded as they processioned past.

+Nine D-Day veterans were due to participate in the Remembrance Day service and the oldest, Joe Randall, 100, was due to march with the Spirit of Normandy Trust, a Government spokesperson said.

-Among those marching are nuclear test veterans, who for the first time will wear a medal acknowledging their contribution.
+Among those marching were nuclear test veterans, who for the first time will wear a medal acknowledging their contribution.

 After 70 years of waiting for recognition, those exposed to the effects of nuclear bombs during the UK’s testing programme were given a medal, depicting an atom surrounded by olive branches, for the Remembrance Sunday service.